 Here’s why: because those wood putties are dyed a particular color to make the match.
-They will never really match the true color of your wood since every piece of wood is inherently different in color, texture and shade.
+They will never really match the true color of your wood or lumber framing since every piece of wood is inherently different in color, texture, and shade.

 To get a perfect matching color for your wood putty, you actually need the wood dust from the wood piece you plan on using the wood putty for.
 There are many projects where a wood putty can be used, but if you need inspiration for that, this extensive list of woodworking projects can help you out.

 Going back to the putty, here are the main things you have to think about:

 What you Need

 The easiest way to get the wood that you need to make the wood putty is by attaching a sawdust catchall bag onto your sander, saw or other power tool you’re working with.
 Wood chips and saw dust flakes won’t do the trick; you need as fine a wood dust as you can get.
 I like to save all of my dust from sanding just for this purpose.

 Besides a good handful or two of some fine dust from your sander or saw dust bag, you’ll also need a good product to bond the materials together with.
 And that calls for the best wood fastener available-good old fashioned white Elmer’s glue or equivalent clear drying wood glue.

 Last but not least, you’ll need to mix all of these materials safely.
 I like to use an old piece of wood or cardboard.
 Basically, you can use whatever materials you like, but just keep in mind that it’s going to get ruined in the process and should be something you don’t mind throwing away.

 How to Make Homemade Wood Putty